cewi/cakephp-tb-starter/README.md

 At the moment this package is far from being complete and possibly broken.
 Use at your own risk!

-The baked views need the [FriendsOfCake/bootstrap-ui](https://github.com/FriendsOfCake/bootstrap-ui) and the [CakeDC/search](https://github.com/CakeDC/search/tree/3.0) plugins to work, so my package depends on these plugin (required in composer.son).
+The baked views need the [FriendsOfCake/bootstrap-ui](https://github.com/FriendsOfCake/bootstrap-ui) and the [CakeDC/search](https://github.com/CakeDC/search/tree/3.0) plugins to work, so my package depends on these plugin (required in composer.json).
 All bake templates are highly opinionated and will only reflect my own needs.
 Use them as a starting point or inspiration.

 ## What you get